-A week after Sauber announced that Adrian Sutil was to join the team for 2014, swapping places with Hulkenberg, the Swiss team confirmed that it was retaining the services of Esteban.
+A week after Sauber announced that Adrian Sutil was to join the team for 2014, swapping places with Hulkenberg, the Swiss outfit confirmed that it was retaining the services of Esteban.

-Whether the Swiss team was convinced by a Pitpass readers’ poll which named the Mexican as 'rookie of the year', or his Mexican funding, is open to debate, but the youngster remains in F1 for another year.
-We, like Sauber, will be expecting a major step forward.
+Whether the Swiss team was convinced by a Pitpass readers' poll which named the Mexican as 'rookie of the year', or his Mexican funding, was open to debate, but the youngster remained in F1 for another year.
+Like Sauber, we were expecting a major step forward.